 Lancaster is a very small city located in the state of Kentucky.
 With a population of 3,864 people and three constituent neighborhoods, Lancaster is the 119th largest community in Kentucky.

-Lancaster is a blue-collar town, with 35.08% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Lancaster is a city of service providers, professionals, and construction workers and builders.
-There are especially a lot of people living in Lancaster who work in healthcare (8.40%), food service (8.25%), and healthcare suport services (6.63%).
+Lancaster is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Lancaster is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Lancaster who work in sales jobs (10.40%), healthcare suport services (8.96%), and office and administrative support (7.74%).

-The per capita income in Lancaster in 2010 was $18,995, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
-This equates to an annual income of $75,980 for a family of four.
-Lancaster also has one of the higher rates of people living in poverty in the nation, with 35.06% of its population below the federal poverty line.
+The per capita income in Lancaster in 2010 was $20,409, which is upper middle income relative to Kentucky, and lower middle income relative to the rest of the US.
+This equates to an annual income of $81,636 for a family of four.
+Lancaster also has one of the higher rates of people living in poverty in the nation, with 36.65% of its population below the federal poverty line.

 The people who call Lancaster home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lancaster residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lancaster include English, German, Italian, and Scottish.
+Important ancestries of people in Lancaster include English, German, Scottish, and Italian.

 The most common language spoken in Lancaster is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Korean.